Data Centers

 91%

-of our data center construction waste was recycled in 2023
+of our owned data center construction waste1 was diverted from landfills in 2024.

 Icon of checkmark inside circle